 The Maxx

-- Maxx 4WD with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) ( maximum speed 95 km/h)
+- Maxx 4WD with a brushless engine, a ESC Velineon VXL, and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 95 km/h)

-- Maxx 4WD with a brushless motor, a ESC Velineon VXL, a stability management system Traxxas (TSM) and an LED kit (without battery and charger) (maximum speed 95 km/h)
+- Maxx 4WD with a motor brushless, a ESC Velineon VXL, a stability management system Traxxas (TSM) and an LED kit (without battery and charger) (maximum speed 95 km/h)

 Crawlers Traxxas